endojs/discord-ses-bot/README.md

 As long as you move your `config.json` and `log.txt` file to the root of this repository, you can resume your machine state on another machine, in another folder, or whatever.

+To invite this bot to a discord server, have the server admin click a link in the form of `https://discord.com/oauth2/authorize?client_id=${APP_KEY}&scope=bot`